Fenn-CS/Laratition/README.md

 - Competitions - Add and manage competitions [CRUD]
 - Submissions - Registered users can submit solutions to competitions
 - Leaderboard - Top users can be tracked on leaderboard
+- Votes - Submissions and competitions can be votted

 ### Dev Installation